-• Allow changing or removing existing client APIs.
+- Allow changing or removing existing client APIs. - An API needs to be deprecated for a whole major version before we will change/remove it.

-- An API needs to be deprecated for a whole major version before we will change/remove it. - An example: An API was deprecated in 2.0.1 and will be marked for deletion in 4.0.0.
-On the other hand, an API deprecated in 2.0.0 can be removed in 3.0.0. - APIs available in a patch version will be available in all later patch versions.
-However, new APIs may be added which will not be available in earlier patch versions. - Example: A user using a newly deprecated api does not need to modify application code with hbase api calls until the next major version.
+- An example: An API was deprecated in 2.0.1 and will be marked for deletion in 4.0.0.
+On the other hand, an API deprecated in 2.0.0 can be removed in 3.0.0. - Occasionally mistakes are made and internal classes are marked with a higher access level than they should.
+In these rare circumstances, we will accelerate the deprecation schedule to the next major version (i.e., deprecated in 2.2.x, marked IA.Private 3.0.0).
+Such changes are communicated and explained via release note in Jira. - APIs available in a patch version will be available in all later patch versions.
+However, new APIs may be added which will not be available in earlier patch versions. - New APIs introduced in a patch version will only be added in a source compatible way ^[1]: i.e. code that implements public APIs will continue to compile. - Example: A user using a newly deprecated API does not need to modify application code with HBase API calls until the next major version.